Twelve-step program: Overview

 Twelve-step methods have been adapted to address a wide range of alcoholism, substance abuse, and dependency problems.
-Over 200 mutual aid organizations—often known as fellowships—with a worldwide membership of millions have adopted and adapted AA’s 12 Steps and 12 Traditions for recovery.
+Over 200 mutual aid organizations—often known as fellowships—with a worldwide membership of millions have adopted and adapted AA's 12 Steps and 12 Traditions for recovery.
 Narcotics Anonymous was formed by addicts who did not relate to the specifics of alcohol dependency.

 Demographic preferences related to the addicts' drug of choice has led to the creation of Cocaine Anonymous, Crystal Meth Anonymous and Marijuana Anonymous.
 Behavioral issues such as compulsion for or addiction to gambling, crime, food, sex, hoarding, getting into debt and work are addressed in fellowships such as Gamblers Anonymous, Overeaters Anonymous, Sexaholics Anonymous and Debtors Anonymous.

 Auxiliary groups such as Al-Anon and Nar-Anon, for friends and family members of alcoholics and addicts, respectively, are part of a response to treating addiction as a disease that is enabled by family systems.
-Adult Children of Alcoholics (ACA or ACOA) addresses the effects of growing up in an alcoholic or otherwise dysfunctional family.
+Adult Children of Alcoholics & Dysfunctional Families (ACA or ACOA) addresses the effects of growing up in an alcoholic or otherwise dysfunctional family.
 Co-Dependents Anonymous (CoDA) addresses compulsions related to relationships, referred to as codependency.

 History

 Alcoholics Anonymous (AA), the first twelve-step fellowship, was founded in 1935 by Bill Wilson and Dr. Robert Holbrook Smith, known to AA members as "Bill W." and "Dr. Bob", in Akron, Ohio.
-In 1946 they formally established the twelve traditions to help deal with the issues of how various groups could relate and function as membership grew.
+In 1946, they formally established the twelve traditions to help deal with the issues of how various groups could relate and function as membership grew.
 The practice of remaining anonymous (using only one's first names) when interacting with the general public was published in the first edition of the AA Big Book.

 As AA chapters were increasing in number during the 1930s and 1940s, the guiding principles were gradually defined as the Twelve Traditions.
 A singleness of purpose emerged as Tradition Five: "Each group has but one primary purpose—to carry its message to the alcoholic who still suffers".
 Consequently, drug addicts who do not suffer from the specifics of alcoholism involved in AA hoping for recovery technically are not welcome in "closed" meetings unless they have a desire to stop drinking alcohol.

-The principles of AA have been used to form many numbers of other fellowships specifically designed for those recovering from various pathologies; each emphasizes recovery from the specific malady which brought the sufferer into the fellowship.
+The principles of AA have been used to form numerous other fellowships specifically designed for those recovering from various pathologies; each emphasizes recovery from the specific malady which brought the sufferer into the fellowship.

 Twelve Steps

-The following are the original twelve steps as published by Alcoholics Anonymous:
+The following are the twelve steps as published in 2001 by Alcoholics Anonymous: